 Credit: Ross Patton

 The Weber Q 1200 is another solid model in this category due to the adjustability of its control knob and a sound electronic ignition system.
-We appreciate the naturally non-stick porcelain-enameled grilling surface and the fact that the cast iron grates distribute a consistent temperature across the entire cook surface.
+We appreciate the naturally non-stick porcelain-enameled grilling surface and the fact that the cast iron grates distribute a consistent temperature across the entire cooking surface.
 The domed lid of the Q 1200 has plenty of clearance for closed grilling, the grease trap is easy to remove and clean, and the integrated thermometer helps regulate internal air temperatures with impressive accuracy.

 Single-burner options, like the Cuisinart Grillster, often don't afford the same amount of control over temperature zones as other multi-burner grills.